Added to Saved items

 An operation is sometimes considered if other treatments do not help.
 Techniques that are used by orthopaedic surgeons include:

 • Manipulation.
-This is a procedure where the shoulder is moved around by the surgeon while you are under anaesthetic.
-It can loosen up the adhesions but can risk damaging other parts of your shoulder.
+This is a procedure where the shoulder is moved around by the surgeon whilst under anaesthetic.
+It can loosen up the adhesions but can risk damaging other parts of the shoulder.

 • Arthroscopic capsular release.
 This is a relatively small operation done as 'keyhole' surgery.
 It is often done as a day-case procedure.
 In this procedure, the tight capsule of the joint is released with a special probe.

-Surgery can help but can also risk damaging your shoulder.
-It is best avoided in frozen shoulder unless all other options have been tried and your shoulder is still very painful.
-Some studies have shown that you make the quickest and fullest recovery with just shoulder exercises alone.
+Surgery can help but can also risk damage to the shoulder.
+It is best avoided in frozen shoulder unless all other options have been tried and the shoulder is still very painful.
+Some studies have shown that the quickest and fullest recovery is achieved with just shoulder exercises alone.

 Frozen shoulder symptoms can continue for 18 months to 3 years or more.
 However, the vast majority of people with a frozen shoulder do recover to normal levels of function and movement by two years, even without any treatment.